Cannabis-infused hot sauce launched in Puerto Rico

 That month as well, the Sioux Falls, South Dakota, Argus-Leader reported that Capstone Capital Trust said in a complaint that it invested $1 million into TPZ Ventures, Encanna Products, TPZ Manufacturing and Canna Retail.
 The lawsuit says Capstone and TPZ made a deal that provided the former with 12 percent ownership in the companies in exchange for the loan.

 Terms were later negotiated to restructure the loan, but the complaint says TPZ backed out of the new agreement.
-Capstone is suing for breach of contract and unjust enrichment.
+Capstone sued but, on March 12, the U.S. District Court ruled the complaint “dismissed on the merits, without prejudice, each party to bear his or its own costs and fees.”

-In the product launch release Thursday, Tropizen said it has made a “multi-million dollar contribution to Puerto Rico’s economy” through its investment in people and operations.
+In its product launch release March 8, Tropizen said it has made a “multi-million dollar contribution to Puerto Rico’s economy” through its investment in people and operations.
 It has 17 full-time direct employees, “a number that is expected to reach 50” by the end of this year.

 “We are committed to promoting and developing top-level agriculture production in Puerto Rico through our own operations and through strategic partnerships,” Meistrell added.